A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 If different: FATAL ERROR, passphrase cannot be recovered

-## Write down the Master Secret to a piece of paper
+## Write down the Master Secret on a piece of paper
 ```
 OTP1:	59843046
 OTP2:	e83c15d8